danieljauch/kaizen/_articles/tai-ji-in-the-park.md

 ---
 layout: post
 title: Tai Ji in the park
-description: June events and activities - Dad's train free all month!
+description: 'Tai Ji class will be held at Warren Park on Thursday, May 31st, 7:30am.'
 tags:
-image_path: /uploads/June 2018pic.PNG
+image_path:
-permalink: /events/June-calendar-2018/
+permalink: /events/TaiJi-in-the-park/
 published: true
-event_date: 2018-05-20 00:00:00 -0600
+event_date: 2018-05-31 00:00:00 -0600
 show_date: true
 ---

+Thursday, May 31st, we will enjoy Tai Ji class at Warren Park on the corner of LeMay and Horsetooth.
+Start your morning with focus and balance in the gorgeous Colorado sunshine.
+7:30-8:30am